-On this day in history, August 7, 1782, George Washington creates the Purple Heart award.
+On this day in history, August 7, 1782, George Washington creates what is now known as the Purple Heart award.
+It was originally known as the Badge of Military Merit.
 Washington had long wanted an award for average soldiers who performed meritoriously in combat.
 From his headquarters at Newburgh, New York, Washington issued an order that read in part:

 "The General ever desirous to cherish virtuous ambition in his soldiers, as well as to foster and encourage every species of Military merit, directs that whenever any singularly meritorious action is performed, the author of it shall be permitted to wear on his facings over the left breast, the figure of a heart in purple cloth, or silk, edged with narrow lace or binding.
 Not only instances of unusual gallantry, but also of extraordinary fidelity and essential service in any way shall meet with a due reward."